use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 contract storage but provide messages that do not need to read and write from this `Vec`.
 In that scenario, each and every contract message bears runtime overhead by dealing with that `Vec`, regardless whether they access it or not, resulting in extra gas costs.
-To solve this problem we need to turn our storage into a `Non-Packed` layout somehow.
+To solve this problem we need to turn our storage into a non-packed layout somehow.

 ## Eager Loading vs. Lazy Loading
 With the [`Lazy`](https://paritytech.github.io/ink/ink/storage/struct.Lazy.html) primitive,